PatrickBaus/PID-CPP/README.md

 The downside is, that without a dedicated floating point unit, both single precision and especially double precision floats are slow and the majority of all microcontrollers does not have an FPU.
 Also single precision floats are limited by their 24 bit precision (+1 sign bit).

 ### Fixed Point Arithmetic
 Fixed point arithmetic on the other hand is a more natural representation for the control loop.
 In real life most input data comes from components like an ADC or sensor, which outputs some binary value in its own system of units.
 The PID output will then be written to some DAC and is scaled to real units by the output stage.
-In any application that does not require huge amounts of dynamic range, the additional bits used by floats to scale range can then be used for more precision.
+In any application that does not require huge amounts of dynamic range, the additional bits used by floats to scale the range (see the table below) can then be used for more precision.

-The downside is that we need saturating mathematical operations to make sure, that the calculations do not produce unexpected results.
+The downside is, that we need saturating mathematical operations to make sure, that the calculations do not produce unexpected results.
 Some microcontrollers like the Cortex M4 support DSP instructions, which can do this in hardware.

 The table below gives a summary of the different datatypes.
 Using single precision floats and ADC/DAC combinations with more than 12 bit is questionable because the system 'gain' will then be limited to (24 - DAC_resolution).